rashmi-sandarekha/PlanitTestPortal/README.md

 Likewise, we can include the API level assertions on any of the relevant scenarios for further verification purposes

+  ## Continues Integration with Jenkins
+  Currently this has been setup locally for demo purpose.

 ## FAQ: